ToxicFrog/doom-mods/gzap/doc/gameplay.md

 ### Level select

-Most of the new interface added by gzArchipelago is accessed via the `AP level select` keybinding.
+Most of the new interface added by UZArchipelago is accessed via the `AP level select` keybinding.
 This brings up the level selector, which also functions as a simple in-game tracker: